tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 with the outside world.
 And the outside world is often not so well typed.
-Thank you to Jeremy Siek and Walid Taha for giving us [gradual typing][gradual]---this is the reason anything gets typed at all in Python---but you can't do type-driven compilation of untyped code.
+Thank you to Jeremy Siek and Walid Taha for giving us [gradual typing][gradual]---this is the reason anything gets typed at all in Python---but you can't do type-driven compilation of untyped code and expect it to be fast.

 [gradual]: https://wphomes.soic.indiana.edu/jsiek/what-is-gradual-typing/